Bschuster3434/Cosmos-Validator-Utility/README.md

 An email alert system is also provided, allowing users to enter their email address.
 This email is stored in a mailchimp list and accessed through lambda when new email governance proposals are created.
 Upon creation, an email alert will be sent to each list member, notifying them of a new vote with details on the vote.
 Emails are not shared and can be unsubscribed from the email at anytime.

+For more specific details on these service, please check out the services details document: https://github.com/Bschuster3434/Cosmos-Validator-Utility/blob/master/Services%20Details.md

 ## Future Improvements

 As an MVP, there are many changes that I would like to implement to make this service more robust.
 Here are some of the changes I would add/improve if the project were to move forward: